JasonTame/jasontame/README.md

 ## What I Do

-- 🎯 Engineering manager @ OfferZen
+- 🎯 Engineering management @ OfferZen
 - 💻 Building side projects with Laravel, Vue.js, and Svelte
 - 👨‍🏫 Mentoring developers and people looking to break into tech